Study fascinating and relevant topics like victimology, criminal justice policy analysis and white-collar crime.

 Badge to Grad

 With our Badge to Grad program, police officers receive an accelerated path towards career advancement.
-Those who have successfully completed a police academy may use their experience to transfer up to 30 credit hours towards this degree.
+Those who have successfully completed a police academy may use their experience to transfer up to 30 credit hours towards a B.A. in Criminal Justice or the following degrees:

 Notre Dame College Online is especially proud of the faculty who lead your journey.
 As industry experts, they provide exceptional personal and professional support throughout your program.
 Faculty members include published homeland security author Dr. Kelley A. Pesch-Cronin and others with advanced academic training in law enforcement.